Norway seeks to open vast ocean area to deep-sea mining

 Extreme wildfires are turning the world’s largest forest ecosystem from carbon sink into net-emitter

 The new study showed a significant increase in emissions from boreal fires over the past two decades.
-Things were particularly dramatic in 2021, when they comprised a record 23%…Continue readingExtreme wildfires are turning the world’s largest forest ecosystem from carbon sink into net-emitter
+Things were particularly dramatic in 2021, when they comprised a record 23% of global…Continue readingExtreme wildfires are turning the world’s largest forest ecosystem from carbon sink into net-emitter

 Indonesia breaks ground on $2.6bn Mentarang Induk hydropower project

-Indonesian President Joko “Jokowi” Widodo said: “Since the source of energy is green, the products that will be produced later in the Industrial Park Area are also green products,…Continue readingIndonesia breaks ground on $2.6bn Mentarang Induk hydropower project
+Indonesian President Joko “Jokowi” Widodo said: “Since the source of energy is green, the products that will be produced later in the Industrial Park Area are also green products, products with…Continue readingIndonesia breaks ground on $2.6bn Mentarang Induk hydropower project

 New disease caused by plastics discovered in seabirds